TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

 - You can do anything in Python that a Java extension can do.

 - Python extensions have to be executed by the Python Interpreter.
 This consumes 200-300MB of RAM.
 Clearly an overhead over compiled Java
-- It's quicker to write Python over Java, and needs no compile, so you can very easily test within Moneybot
+- It's quicker to write Python over Java, and needs no compile, so you can very easily test within the 'Developer Console'
 - Really you are using Jython(2.7).
 This is Java based with full access to Moneydance's 'internals'.
 You can do anything that a pure Java app could do.
 - However, Python extensions have 'oddities' in how they are handled because of the way they are implemented in Moneydance:
    - this is not too much of an issue.
 You have to be aware of any 'oddities' and handle them a different way.